 The National Transport Confederation poll released Tuesday shows Rousseff's approval rating plummeted from 73.7 percent in June to 49.3 percent in July.

 The poll by the group representing private transportation businesses surveyed 2,002 people on July 7 and 10 and has a margin of error of 2.2 percentage points.

 It is the second poll that shows a sharp drop in Rousseff's popularity since the protests began.

-Published Saturday by Folha de S. Paulo, the country's biggest newspaper, the Datafolha survey found 30 percent of respondents rated Rousseff's government as "great/good," a sharp fall from the 57 percent who gave it that rating three weeks ago before the demonstrations began.
+Last month, the Datafolha polling institute said 30 percent of respondents rated Rousseff's government as "great/good" compared to 57 percent who gave it that rating before the demonstrations began.